- Make/Cancel an Appointment

 Reading your paper out loud has a lot of benefits, but it presents a few challenges, too.
 One issue is that a lot depends on how you read.
 It is very easy to read too quickly or to let your brain automatically “smooth over” mistakes, fill in missing words, and make little corrections without you ever becoming consciously aware that it’s happening.
 If you don’t read exactly what is on the printed page, you won’t get an accurate sense of what is in your paper.
 Here are some strategies to help you read out loud effectively:

-One great strategy to try is to ask a friend to read your paper out loud while you listen.
+Another great strategy to try is to ask a friend to read your paper out loud while you listen.
 Make sure that your friend knows to read exactly what is on the printed page.
 Pay close attention to places where your friend seems to stumble or get lost—those may be places where you need to make things clearer for your readers.
 As your friend is speaking, you can jot notes on a printed copy of the paper.
 You don’t have to be in the same room to do this—you could email a copy of your paper to your friend and ask him/her to call you and read to you over the phone.

-Some differences to keep in mind as you choose the best reader for you:
+Here are some differences to keep in mind as you choose the best reader for you:

 Reading aloud (or listening to your writing being read) takes some getting used to, but give it a try.
 You may be surprised at how much it can speed up your revision process!